basham/swit-workshop-writing/slides.md

 Sample situations:

 1. Customer schedules haircut.
-2. Customer calls customer service about broken microwave.
+2. Customer buys corn at the farmers market.
-3. Customer talks with post office rep about a missing package.
+3. Customer asks post office about missing package.
 4. Friend invites you to their birthday party.
 5. Friend asks you to care for their pet this weekend.